-Multidimensional Fuzzy Addressing for DNA Memory
+DNA-Based Fuzzy Addressing for Memory Storage

 I am excited to participate in SuperUROP in order to learn skills in research planning and execution.
 I hope that I can apply the lab skills I have learned in previous research experiences to a project that I am able to help design.
 The project I am working on is also more computational than research I have done in the past, so I am excited to work on my abilities in that area.